I love going to concerts and I enjoy giving tips on how to dress for these events.

 What to Wear to a Typical Indoor Stadium Concert

-The venue can made a difference when deciding what to wear, as exemplified by the classical music outdoors scenario.
-When you are going to a pop, rock, country, hip-hop, or rap concert in a stadium, you don't have to worry as much about weather, which allows you many options.
+The venue can make a difference when deciding what to wear, as exemplified by the classical music outdoors scenario.
+When you are going to a pop, rock, country, hip-hop, or rap concert in a stadium, you don't have to worry as much about the weather, which allows you many options.
 Unfortunately, those options aren't all good.

 The best bet these days is jeans and a nice-looking shirt.
 That goes for guys and girls alike.
 Men can wear a button-up shirt or sweater and ladies can wear anything from a nice blouse to a sexy halter top.
 You don't have to worry about temperature extremes or inclement weather.
 People around you may get a little rowdy depending on the show, so you might want sturdy, comfortable shoes and clothing.

 Read More From Bellatory

 Choose a Style to Wear that Fits the Artist

 Make sure your clothing choices match the artist.
 For example, you wouldn't want to be dressed like a prep when attending a hard rock concert.
 There are certain looks that seem to work for most types of music.
 For example, the jeans and halter top below would work for most rock, country, blues, jazz, and even hip-hop shows.
 When you don't know what to wear, you can choose something universal like this.

 When in doubt, a good rule of thumb is to wear tie-dye.
 Chances are you won't be the only one wearing it and tie-dye is timeless.
 Another classic is a black top and jeans.